scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 ScalarDB Analytics with PostgreSQL mainly consists of two components, PostgreSQL and Schema Importer.

-PostgreSQL runs as a service, accepting queries from user to process.
+PostgreSQL runs as a service, accepting queries from users to process.
 FDW extensions are used to read data from the back-end storages managed by ScalarDB.
-Schema Importer is a tool to imports the schema of the ScalarDB database into PostgreSQL so that users can see the identical tables in PostgreSQL side to the ScalarDB side.
+Schema Importer is a tool to import the schema of the ScalarDB database into PostgreSQL so that users can see the identical tables in PostgreSQL side to the ScalarDB side.

 ## Clone the sample application

 ## Set up ScalarDB database

-First, you need ScalarDB database to run analytical queries with ScalarDB Analytics with PostgreSQL.
+First, you need one or more ScalarDB database to run analytical queries with ScalarDB Analytics with PostgreSQL.
 If you have your own ScalarDB database, you can skip this section and use your database instead.
-Otherwise, you can setup a sample database by running the following command.
+Otherwise, you can set up a sample database by running the following command.

 ```shell
 $ docker compose run --rm sql-cli --config /etc/scalardb.properties --file /etc/sample_data.sql
 ```

-This commands set up [multiple storage instances](https://scalardb.scalar-labs.com/docs/3.9/multi-storage-transactions/) that consists of DynamoDB, PostgreSQL, and Cassandra.
+This command sets up [multiple storage instances](https://scalardb.scalar-labs.com/docs/3.9/multi-storage-transactions/) that consist of DynamoDB, PostgreSQL, and Cassandra.
 Then, this creates namespaces of `dynamons`, `postgresns`, and `cassandrans` mapped to those storages, creates tables of `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` using [ScalarDB SQL](https://scalardb.scalar-labs.com/docs/3.9/scalardb-sql/getting-started-with-sql/), and load sample data into the tables.

 ![Multi storage overview](./images/multi-storage-overview.png)

 ## Import Schema of ScalarDB into PostgreSQL

-Next, let's import the schema of the ScalarDB database into PostgreSQL that processes analytical queries.
+Next, let's import the schemas of the ScalarDB databases into PostgreSQL that processes analytical queries.
 ScalarDB Analytics with PostgreSQL provides a tool, Schema Importer, for this purpose.
 It'll get everything in place to run analytical queries for you.

 ```shell
 $ docker compose run --rm schema-importer \